Teradata/product-help/Console/IETest/Query-Write-Data-Cloud-Object-Storage-Review.md

 ### Introduction

 The following examples demonstrate how to access data stored on cloud object stores.
 You can copy and modify the example queries below to access your own datasets.
-For simplicity, datasets are provided by a public access bucket that does not require setup or credentials.
+For simplicity, datasets are provided through a public access bucket that does not require setup or credentials.

 To use SQL to access your own cloud object store, replace the following:
 * **LOCATION** - Replace with the location of your object store.
 The location must begin with /s3/ (Amazon) or /az/ (Azure).
 * **AUTHORIZATION** - Replace the empty **USER** and **PASSWORD** credentials with your **ACCESS_KEY_ID** and **SECRET_ACCESS-KEY**.

+**Note**: The AUTHORIZATION parameter is required only if you are not using IAM roles and policies to manage security.

 ## Reading Cloud Object Storage Data